“Apart from painting and gardening, I’m good for nothing. My greatest masterpiece is my garden.” Claude Monet

 A tour of Monet’s heritage can start at the most comprehensive and popular destination for all Impressionist art – the Musée D’Orsay which houses masterpieces from mid-19th century all the way to the First World War.
 Since pictures are hung in chronologically arranged rooms, Monet’s landscapes are “competing” with masterpieces by his contemporaries: Renoir, Cezanne, Sisley, Dégas and Caillebotte, Gauguin and Van Gogh.
 It is however, a good place to start entering Monet’s world because some of his most significant paintings are displayed there: Argenteuil Bridge (1874), Poppies (1873), St. Lazare Station (1877), Haystacks (1891) and then a series of garden images from Giverny: Lily Pond (1899), The Artist Garden at Giverny (1900), Lily Pond, Harmony of Pinks (1900) and Blue Water Lilies (1916).
-It is those ethereal compositions of pinks and violets that we can now follow through a couple of more museums all the way to their incredible source.
+Those ethereal compositions of pinks and violets can be our guide through a couple of more museums all the way to their incredible source.

 Well into his 70’s, Monet embarked on a new project to which he devoted his entire energy and attention: creating 18 large panels that were arranged into semicircular strips of pond images called Nympheas (Water Lilies).
-He had a studio constructed to be able to paint these massive panels, he never exhibited them or sold them, but he eventually offered them to the nation on condition that they will be displayed properly in a specially built space at Musée de L’Orangerie.
+He had a studio constructed to be able to paint these massive panels.
+He never exhibited or sold them, but he eventually offered them to the nation on condition that they will be displayed properly in a specially built space at Musée de L’Orangerie.
 He made this offer to his friend and the Prime Minister of France George Clemenceau the day after the First World War ended.
-These “grand decorations,” as Monet called them, got installed almost 10 years later in 1927 but by then the art tastes have changed, they were deemed old-fashioned and spurned by both critics and the public.
-They only came in vogue in the 1950’s and curiously enough they made an impact on some American artists whose canvases were inspired precisely by these late Monet’s compositions of monumental plays of color.
+These “grand decorations,” as Monet called them, got installed almost 10 years later in 1927 but by then the art taste has changed, and the canvases were deemed old-fashioned, spurned by both critics and the public.
+They came back in vogue in the 1950’s, and curiously enough, they made an impact on some American artists whose canvases were inspired precisely by these late Monet’s compositions of monumental plays of color.
 In fact, there is an exhibition right now at the L’Orangerie that draws attention to these American abstractionists whose paintings derive in some way from the artistic legacy of the Water Lilies – Jackson Pollock, Sam Francis, Joan Mitchell, Jean-Paul Riopelle, Helen Frankenthaler.
 Once the interest in those unusually shaped, monumental paintings was ignited in the 50’s, they have been a favorite destination for Paris visitors ever since.

 There are various impressive gardens around the world – such as the orderly, enormous garden of the King Sun in Versailles where every square foot of vegetation is bordered and trimmed according to the exacting plans of the architect Le Nôtre and his successors, or its opposite in various English gardens created around castles in Great Britain, full of cascading rhododendrons and meadow flowers.
 The difference is that the Giverny garden was not planned by an architect or a gardener hired by a nature-loving owner of a nearby grand house.
 It was planned by an artist in full powers of his craft, to become a living tableau of nature and a flower arrangement on a grandest scale possible.
 Monet was able to spend decades at Giverny exclusively painting his water lilies and willows and always finding a new way to express something in art .